 In Kill Bill, the Deadly Viper Assassination Squad has five members named after lethal snakes: Black Mamba, Copperhead, Cottonmouth, Sidewinder and California Mountain Snake.
 Bill himself is the Snake Charmer.
 Ironically, Vivica Fox's character escapes being the one called "Black Mamba", and then complains about it.
 The main character herself is called the Bride until the second film.

-The Zucker Brothers' film Top Secret featured members of the French Resistance with a set of bizarre French code names - one group has French phrases for names, including Détente, Avant Garde and Déjà Vu, while another has food names, including Soufflé, Croissant, the Token Minority character Chocolate Mousse, and the frequent Almost Dead Guy Latrine.
-Also one is named Déjà Vu.
+The Zucker Brothers' film Top Secret! featured members of the French Resistance with a set of bizarre French code names - one group has French phrases for names, including Détente, Avant Garde and Déjà Vu (who asks the protagonist if they've met before), while another has food names, including Soufflé, Croissant, the Token Minority character Chocolate Mousse, and the frequent Almost Dead Guy Latrine.

 In Sky High, students in the Sidekick program are not allowed to have code names.
 Upon graduation, they are paired with a hero who gives them a name and costume (presumably to avoid clashing).
 However, three students in the "Hero" program apparently have code names: Hothead (Warren Peace), Lash, and Speed (though these might have just been regular high school nicknames).
 Others in the "Hero" classes go by their names (Will, Gwen, & Penny).

 All of the pilots in the various movies have humorous call signs from the faintly ridiculous "Topper" Harley to the hilariously appropriate "Dead Meat" and "Washout" ("washout" being US military slang for someone who fails flight school).

 There's also the enemy pilots' call signs in the first film all being types of food.